 Importance of metaphor in everyday and artistic language

-Metaphor is not only present in literary language, but it is also a powerful tool that we use in our daily lives.
-This resource helps us conceptualize and understand the world around us, making abstract concepts or complex emotions more accessible.
-In addition, metaphors enrich our discourse and allow us to describe reality in a more creative and exciting way.
+Metaphor is not only present in literary language, but it is also a powerful tool we use in our daily lives.
+This resource helps us conceptualize and understand the world around us, making abstract concepts and complex emotions more accessible.
+Furthermore, metaphors enrich our discourse and allow us to describe reality in a more creative and engaging way.
+In the artistic realm, metaphors are fundamental, as they allow creators to express profound ideas and feelings in texts, music, and visual art.
+Often, the emotional impact of a well-used metaphor can be more powerful than any literal description.
+Metaphors help us see beyond words and connect concepts that might otherwise seem distant or unrelated.
+They allow us to unravel the intangible and give it a form that can be understood and felt, both in literature and in everyday language.